harisbabic/GardenPlanner/docs/PROMPT.md

-Use your highest available combined readme content limit combined_readme_content[:100,000], review the following comprehensively.
+# Let's read the content of the uploaded file to understand its content and provide feedback.
+file_path = "/mnt/data/TASK_ORIENTED_ACTION_PLAN.md"

+with open(file_path, "r") as file:
+    task_oriented_action_plan_content = file.read()

+task_oriented_action_plan_content[:100000]  # Display the first 100,000 characters for comprehensive context

-This is a request for critical feedback to ensure the onboarding process for my Garden Planning project is as robust as possible.
-In order to ensure its effectiveness, I am inviting contributors to scrutinize and challenge the process to the max in hope to ensure that it is bulletproof but also to foster a culture of continuous improvement.
+### ** This is a request for critical feedback to ensure the onboarding process for my Garden Planning project is as robust as possible.
+In order to ensure its effectiveness, I am inviting contributors to scrutinize and challenge the process to the max in hope to ensure that it is bulletproof but also to foster a culture of continuous improvement. **

 ### **Thoughts on the Process:**